Conflux-Chain/conflux-documentation/docs/general/faq/community-faqs.md

 You need to maintain the nonce yourself, adding one for each transaction.

-### **When exporting the private key of `0x1323ff37de4d4aa270a609dec4eef0595e7386b2` on the portal, then using `importKey` to generate a keystore file, and then importing the keystore file into the node, the address becomes `0xe323ff37de4d4aa270a609dec4eef0595e7386b2`.
-Does this affect signing?**

-No, it doesn't affect it.

 ### **What does the error "ExceedStorageLimit" mean when sending a transaction?**

 The **`storagelimit`** value is set lower than the actual required value.